Understanding Tdap vs TD Vaccines

 While the flu vaccine is generally safe, there are potential dangers of flu shot.
 After any vaccine, including the flu vaccine, watch for unusual conditions like a high fever, behavior changes, or signs of a severe allergic reaction.
 The CDC considers the following as signs of a severe allergic reaction:

-If any of these symptoms occur after vaccination, it's essential to consult a doctor, and a severe allergic reaction warrants immediate attention at an emergency room for prompt intervention and treatment.
+If any of these symptoms occur after vaccination, you should consult a doctor, and a severe allergic reaction warrants immediate attention at an emergency room for prompt intervention and treatment.

 Guillain-Barré syndrome (GBS), a rare condition in which the immune system attacks peripheral nerves, can, in exceptionally rare instances, be triggered by a flu shot.